-Oxymetazoline systemic exposure has been measured after a single administration of Afrin nasal spray (3 sprays [0.1 mL/spray] in each nostril of 0.05% oxymetazoline, equating to 0.3 mg/dose), which resulted in a mean observed plasma maximum concentration (C{max}) of 0.245 ng/mL and area under the plasma concentration-time curve from time 0 to 12 hours (AUC0-12) of 1.74 ng·hr/mL No serious adverse events were reported in this study, and no patients discontinued prematurely due to an adverse event.
-There were no notable changes from predose to postdose in clinical laboratory tests, vital sign measurements, electrocardiograms (ECGs), or IOP during the study.
-This study will determine the systemic pharmacokinetics of AGN-199201 and AGN-190584 following single and multiple (QD for 28 days) ophthalmic administrations as a fixed combination in 1 or OU, by analysis of plasma drug concentration-time profiles (C{max} , time to maximum plasma concentration [T{max}], and AUC).
+Oxymetazoline HCl has been marketed as an OTC medication for more than 3 decades in an intranasal spray containing 0.05% oxymetazoline HCl (under the brand name Afrin), and for over 2 decades in an eye drop solution containing 0.025% oxymetazoline HCl (under the brand names Visine LR and Ocuclear).
+Oxymetazoline systemic exposure has been measured after a single administration of Afrin nasal spray (3 sprays [0.1 mL/spray] in each nostril of 0.05% oxymetazoline, equating to 0.3 mg/dose), which resulted in a mean plasma maximal concentration (C{max}) of 0.245 ng/mL and area under the curve from time 0 to 12 hours (AUC0-12) of 1.74 ng·hr/mL (No serious adverse events were reported in this study and no patients discontinued prematurely due to an adverse event.
+There were no notable changes from predose to postdose in clinical laboratory tests, vital signs, electrocardiograms (ECGs), or IOP during the study.